-These Vegan Banana Muffins are easy to make with only a few ingredients, including not just 2 bananas, but three!
-If you love moist, delicious muffins topped with a delicious cinnamon-spiced streusel, these muffins, made with oil and no butter and no egg, are for you!
+Easy Healthy Vegan Banana Muffins are made with a crumb topping.
+This banana bread muffins recipe is easy to make with only a few ingredients, including not just 2 bananas, but three!
+This recipe creates a moist, delicious muffin topped with a crunchy cinnamon-spiced streusel.
+Vegan muffins are made with oil and no butter and no egg.
 Enjoy this healthy muffin recipe for breakfast or as a snack.
-See tips below for making these muffins with applesauce and/or with chocolate chips in this recipe.
+See tips for making these muffins with applesauce and/or with chocolate chips.

 If a lack of sun and winter weather leaves you feeling some winter blues this Vegan Banana Muffins recipe might just be the cure.
 The smell of the muffins baking, the happy smiles from a grateful family, and the delightful flavor of these banana-infused muffins certainly did the trick for me.